Village of Hope #2

 Although she wasn’t short, she had to look up at him.
 “Do you mind telling me why you’re in this room?”

-“Cora Barton is my grandmother.
+“Cora’s my grandmother.
 Is there a problem?”
 He feigned an innocent expression along with a smile as he rubbed his stubble-covered chin.

 His height advantage didn’t intimidate her as her dark eyes seemed to bore into his soul.
 She frowned.
 “So you’re Brady Hewitt.
 I’ve been trying to reach you for days.
 Make that weeks.
 Why didn’t you tell us when you arrived?
 Why didn’t you answer my calls?”

 “So you’re Kirsten Bailey.
 Nice to meet you, too.”
 He broadened his smile into a grin.
 Could he make her smile?
 She was the beauty and the beast rolled into one.
 Prickly and pretty all at the same time.
 Or maybe she was the beauty, and he was the beast.
 His disheveled looks might put him in that category.
-Was she going to chastise him?
+Would she chastise him?
 “Yes, I’m Brady Hewitt, and I arrived a few minutes ago.
 I know you’ve been trying to reach me.”

 “At least you could’ve told us you were coming, so I wouldn’t have kept calling.”